 |No One Does It to You Like Roman Polanski|

-In 1966 neither audiences nor critics were particularly responsive to trying to sort the whole thing out, so Cul-de-Sac’s subsequent failure at the boxoffice threatened to sink Polanski’s newfound reputation almost as quickly as Knife in the Water (1962) and Repulsion (1965) had established it.
-But in the famous words of John Huston’s Noah Cross in Polanski’s 1974 masterpiece, Chinatown, “Politicians, old buildings and whores all get respectable if they last long enough,” and indeed, Cul-de-Sac has enjoyed a major revival over the years.
-Embraced by Polanski as one of his best and most cinematic films, it's hailed by contemporary film enthusiasts for many of the the very things it was reviled for back in the day.
+In 1966 neither audiences nor critics were particularly responsive to trying to sort the whole thing out, so Cul-de-Sac’s subsequent failure at the boxoffice threatened to sink Polanski's newfound reputation as quickly as Knife in the Water (1962) and Repulsion (1965) had established it.
+But in the famous words of John Huston’s Noah Cross in Polanski’s 1974 masterpiece Chinatown: “Politicians, old buildings and whores all get respectable if they last long enough.”
+And indeed, Cul-de-Sac has enjoyed a major revival over the years.
+Embraced by fans and Polanski himself as one of his best and most cinematic films, it's hailed by contemporary film enthusiasts for many of the the very things it was reviled for back in the day.

 |Donald Pleasance as George|

 The brainchild of Roman Polanski and longtime collaborator Gerard Brach (The Tenant, The Fearless Vampire Killers, Tess, Frantic) Cul-de-Sac represents the specific cinematic aesthetics, sensibilities, and humor of the pair.
 “When we were writing this script, we simply wanted to create a movie that would reflect our taste in cinema,” said Polanski to biographer, Denis Meikle, stressing a point difficult to contest.
 Similar in tone to many of Polanski’s short films, Cul-de-Sac has the look and feel of an extremely accomplished film-school thesis project and is the nearest Polanski has come to making the kind of '60s New Wave art film he spent a large part of his early career ideologically distancing himself from.

 |Forsaken by whom?
 Katelbach?
 God?
 Godot?|